Accounting with a tax advisor: The differences, advantages and disadvantages

 However, you can in turn deduct the costs of your company tax return from tax.
 They reduce your profit.
 The situation is different with your private income tax return.
 This is not operationally deductible.

-This is how you can prepare your bookkeeping for the tax advisor
+Here's how to prepare your accounting records for your tax advisor

-By preparing your bookkeeping well, you can make things easier for your tax advisor and thus ultimately save money.
+By properly preparing your accounting department, you can make things easier for your tax advisor and thus ultimately save money.
 The fewer queries he has, the easier your bookkeeping is.

 The first step is to sort all relevant income and expenditure documents.
 This includes invoices and receipts.
 Organize them chronologically by type and introduce individual categories, such as “travel expenses” or “advertising costs.”